snehakedari06/keylogger_project/README.md

 Edit
 keylogger/
 │
-├── keylogger.py         # The Python script
+├── keylogger.py         # The Python script<br>
-├── keylogger_output.txt # The log file created during execution
+├── keylogger_output.txt # The log file created during execution<br>
-├── README.md            # This README file
+├── README.md            # This README file<br>
-Important Notes
+Important Notes<br>
-For Educational Purposes Only: Use this project responsibly in a controlled environment with proper permissions.
+For Educational Purposes Only: Use this project responsibly in a controlled environment with proper permissions.<br>

-Secure the Logs: The output file may contain sensitive information if used in a real environment.
+Secure the Logs: The output file may contain sensitive information if used in a real environment.<br>

-Contribute to This Project
+Contribute to This Project<br>
 If you have ideas to improve the project or want to add new features, feel free to:

-Fork this repository.
+Fork this repository.<br>

-Make your changes.
+Make your changes.<br>

-Submit a pull request.
+Submit a pull request.<br>